Rhythm Madness for trombone and all bass clef instruments by Rich Willey,

 Text throughout gives tips, hints, and food for thought about improving performance and improving sight reading of seemingly difficult rhythms while becoming a better player.
 Foreword by Michael Anderson.

-This GBC comb-bound book includes a “quick” warm-up for trombone that gets you ready to plow into this in-depth exploration of rhythms guaranteed to be extremely helpful to a broad cross-section of the trombone-playing population.
+Click here for the hard-copy version of this book, which is GBC comb-bound and includes a “quick” warm-up for trombone that gets you ready to plow into this in-depth exploration of rhythms guaranteed to be extremely helpful to a broad cross-section of the trombone-playing population.

 Part One is 36 pages of four-bar swing-rhythm (eighth-note-based) phrases in all twelve keys followed by 6 swing-rhythm etudes in the first six keys.

 Part Two is 64 pages of four-bar rock/Latin-rhythm (sixteenth-note-based) phrases in all twelve keys followed by 6 rock/Latin-rhythm etudes in the remaining six keys.